 into the normalization condition (\ref{normalizable condition}), we find the integral

-is divergent, which means that the right-handed zero mode can not be confined on the brane.
-Although the potential of the right-handed gravitino is a volcanic-type one, there still does not exist the zero mode on the brane.
-In fact, for any $q>0$ and $p=1,3,5\cdots$, the right-handed zero mode will be a constant as $y\rightarrow\infty$ since $F(\phi)=\phi^{p}\xi^{q}\varpropto\tanh^p(2dvy)\text{sech}^q(2dvy)\rightarrow 0$.
-Obviously, this kind of zero mode can not satisfy the normalization condition (\ref{normalizable condition}).
-Thus, for any $q>0$, there {exists} no bounded zero mode of the gravitino on the brane (the left-handed zero mode can also not be localized).
-Since there is no localized zero mode on the brane, we turn to the case of $q<0$.
+is divergent, which means that the right-handed zero mode cannot be confined to the brane.
+Although the potential of the right-handed gravitino is a volcanic, no zero mode exists on the brane.
+In fact, for any $q>0$ and $p=1,3,5\cdots$, the right-handed zero mode will be a constant as $y\rightarrow\infty$ because $F(\phi)=\phi^{p}\xi^{q}\varpropto\tanh^p(2dvy)\text{sech}^q(2dvy)\rightarrow 0$.
+Obviously, this type of a zero mode cannot satisfy the normalization condition (\ref{normalizable condition}).
+Thus, for any $q>0$, there {exists} no bounded zero mode of the gravitino on the brane (the left-handed zero mode too cannot be localized).
+Because of the absence of a localized zero mode on the brane, we turn to the case $q<0$.